SANS Xpress Access at ISIS is suitable for:

 Above all, it is expected that Xpress Access samples will be straightforward and uncomplicated, and easily run on a sample changer.

-We prefer to use an incident neutron beam collimated to 8 mm in diameter so as to maximise the number of Xpress Access samples that can be mounted on the sample changers in one session.
-Solution/ dispersion samples should therefore be contained in 10 mm wide rectangular cuvettes of 1 mm or 2 mm path-length.
+We prefer to use an incident neutron beam collimated to between 8 - 12 mm in diameter so as to maximise the number of Xpress Access samples that can be mounted on the sample changer in one session.

 The duration that each Xpress Access sample is measured for will be at the discretion of the instrument scientists on the day.

 Measurements will normally be performed at 25°C (298 K).
-However, applicants may discuss other measurement temperatures in the range 5-95°C (ie, those possible with the normal circulator baths used on LOQ/SANS2D) with us.
+However, applicants may discuss other measurement temperatures in the range 5-95°C (ie, those possible with our normal circulator baths) with us.
 Temperature variation work will only be performed after all ambient temperature measurements are completed (to remove the possibility of thermally-induced damage to other samples), and only if time permits.

-Do remember that you must treat, for example, a background solvent as an Xpress Access sample in its own right; i.e. if your sample is a surfactant in an electrolyte solution you must not only supply that sample, but also the pure electrolyte solution!!!
+Do remember that you must consider, for example, a background solvent as an Xpress Access sample in its own right; i.e. if your sample is a surfactant or protein in an electrolyte solution you must not only supply that sample, but also the pure electrolyte solution!!!

-Solution/dispersion samples should be contained in 10 mm wide rectangular cuvettes of 1 mm or 2 mm path-length.
-Some powders can also be contained in cuvettes.
+Solution/dispersion samples should be contained in quartz cuvettes of 1 mm or 2 mm path-length (Hellma stock codes 110, 120 or 404; Starna stock codes 21 or 32).
+Some powders can also be contained in 'open-top' or two-part ('dish-and-cover') cuvettes.

-Xpress Access samples may be sent by whatever route is appropriate to the hazard that they present, but is the legal responsibility of the sender to ensure that they comply with all necessary packaging and transport regulations.
+Xpress Access samples may be sent by whatever route is appropriate to the hazard that they present, but is the legal responsibility of the sender to ensure that they comply with all necessary packaging, documentation and transport regulations.

 Where ISIS supplies transport packaging it should normally be used for sample shipment.